locitran/ENMs_workshop/workshop/Elastic Network Models (ENMs) in Protein Dynamics.md

 - What does a spring actually do?
 - What is the mean-square fluctuation of a two-particle system in a harmonic potential at temperature T?
 ## Part 2
-- Fetching PDB website by py-rcsb-search-api
+Fetching information from PDB website by py-rcsb-api
+- Search API
+- Data API

-Week 2-3: Theory
+# Week 2-3: Theory
+## Part 1
+- Recap 5 minutes
 - GNM
 	- Network representation (Gaussian fluctuations, Kirchhoff matrix $\Gamma$)
 	- Variance-Covariance matrix,